BrandonXu6106/obsidianpublish/content/thoughts/Games Agency as Art.md

   - The gap that the game designer explicitly leaves for the player to occupy.
 This gap is shaped by the rules/constraints of the game
   - Creative/sandbox games like Minecraft have a big agential distance whereas strict games like osu! have very little agential distance.
 - Gamification and Value Capture
-  - A la [[Seeing like a State]], metrics arose from the bureaucratic need to collate information.
+  - A la [[Seeing like a State](Seeing%20like%20a%20State.md), metrics arose from the bureaucratic need to collate information.
 They also foster game-like motivations.
 They look a lot like points!
 But if we are too eager to recapture the pleasures of games in ordinary life, we may be excessively drawn to using such simplified measured in our practical reasoning.
   - This is the danger of exporting back to the world a false expectation: that values should be clear, well-delineated, and uniform in all circumstances.
 Games threaten us with a fantasy of moral clarity.
   - The right values may not be the clearest values.
 The false clarity of values that games provide may seduce us into oversimplifying our own values
   - Consider a phenomenon I call _value capture_
     1. Our values are, at first, rich and subtle (e.g. we value the happiness of a country's citizens)
-    2. We encounter simplified (often [[quantization|quantified]]) versions of those values (e.g. we use GDP as a measure of its capacity to satisfy its citizen's desires)
+    2. We encounter simplified (often [[quantization.md|quantified]]) versions of those values (e.g. we use GDP as a measure of its capacity to satisfy its citizen's desires)
     3. Those simplified versions take the place of our richer values in our reasoning and motivation (e.g. we begin valuing GDP itself and try to increase it in whatever way we can)
     4. Our lives get worse
   - Again, abstractions and simplifcations are not necessarily a bad thing